niravcodes/niravcodes.github.io/_posts/2018-04-20-so-yeah-precedence-sucks.md

 ---
 layout: post
-published: true
 title: The Long Sad Story Of How My Life Was Ruined By Precedence In C
 tags:
 - random
 - code
 - thoughts
 - ATtiny

 ---
 Did you know that the equality (==) operator takes precedence over bitwise operators(&, \|) in c?
 You probably did, because you must have memorized the precedence table in the first semester.
 Being a lazy ass, however, I didn't.
 Now, at that time, I didn't think much of it because I could use parenthesis whenever I was confused about precedence.
 I was wrong.